JingyanLou/MonashSportMangementSystem/README.md

 ## Introduction
 This repository holds a text-based Python application employing the MVC (Model-View-Controller) architectural pattern.
 It is designed to facilitate members of Monash Sports in scheduling their appointments with personal trainers, managing their membership details, and tracking their fitness progress.

+- Developed as part of the FIT5136 Software Engineering course.

 ## Features
 ### Member login
 - Simple login functionality for members/trainers.